FlipEnergy/whoogle-helm-chart/README.md

 # Helm chart for deploying Whoogle to K8s
 **Go to artifact hub for versions.**

-Bare bones helm chart for deploying [Whoogle Search](https://github.com/benbusby/whoogle-search) to k8s.
+A simple helm chart for deploying [Whoogle Search](https://github.com/benbusby/whoogle-search) to k8s.

 see [values.yaml](whoogle/values.yaml) for configurations.